Skip to content

 Local Mode Overview

 In local mode, rayobrowse runs as a Docker container on your own machine or server.
-Your automation code connects to the daemon over CDP (Chrome DevTools Protocol) on localhost:9222.
+Your automation code asks the daemon for a browser with GET /connect, then connects to the returned CDP WebSocket URL.

 ┌─────────────────────────────────────────────┐